zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 - As confinement increases across geometries, $`\alpha_{\text{eff}}(g)`$ should **increase** (logistic/ramp behavior), compressing mesoscopic times preferentially at small $`L`$.

-- A **null** result—slopes invariant across confinement sweeps—falsifies the activation picture in that platform.
+- A **null** result, slopes invariant across confinement sweeps, falsifies the activation picture in that platform.

 This mirrors the draft’s coherence narrative, but in a controlled laboratory analog rather than an astrophysical environment.